“The Big Burn: Teddy Roosevelt and the Fire that Saved America”

 Timothy Egan narrates the struggles of the overmatched rangers against the inplacable fire with unstoppable dramatic force.
 Equally dramatic is the larger story he tells of outsize president Teddy Roosevelt and his chief forester, Gifford Pinchot.
 Pioneering the notion of conservation, Roosevelt and Pinchot did nothing less than create the idea of public land as our national treasure, owned by and preserved for every citizen.

-The Big Burn is a New York Times bestseller and winner of the Pacific Northwest Booksellers Association Award and the Washington State Book Award.
+The Big Burn: Teddy Roosevelt and the Fire that Saved America is a New York Times bestseller and winner of the Pacific Northwest Booksellers Association Award and the Washington State Book Award.

 Get the Book

 Author Timothy Egan

 Timothy Egan comes from a family of nine, from a mother who loved books and a father with the Irish gift of finding joy in small things.
 He worked on a farm, in a factory, and at a fast-food outlet while muddling through nearly seven on-and-off years of college.

 He is the author of eight books.
 His most recent book, The Immortal Irishman, was a New York Times bestseller.
 His book on Edward Curtis, Short Nights of the Shadow Catcher, was awarded the Carnegie Award for best nonfiction.
 His account of the Dust Bowl, The Worst Hard Time, won the 2006 National Book Award, considered one of the nation’s highest literary honors, and he was featured prominently in the 2012 Ken Burns film on the Dust Bowl.

 A lifelong journalist, Egan now writes an online opinion column for The New York Times.
 Prior to that, Egan worked as a national correspondent for the Times, roaming the West.
 As a Times correspondent, he shared a Pulitzer Prize in 2001 with a team of reporters for its series, “How Race is Lived in America.”